Family & Pet Safety

 Health Integrity Analysis

-Is Egg shaped bubble gum truly good for you, or is it just clever marketing?
-We analyzed the nutritional density, ingredient safety, and processing levels using the CakeID Algorithm.
+An independent health and safety review of Egg shaped bubble gum.
+We check for banned additives, hidden sugars, and overall nutritional value.
 With a calculated health score of 0/100, here is the deep dive into what you are actually eating.

 ⚠️ Additive Watch: Critical Flags